xtremeelement/GrindHUB/README.md

 Responsibilities

 Brandon: Back-End, and some front-end, too.
-Taylor: Only the front-end and some DB stuff.
+Taylor: Front-end and some DB stuff.

 Challenges: